software-mansion/react-native-reanimated/README.md

 stopClock(clockNode)
 ```

-When evaluated it will make `Clock` node passed as an argument to stop updating its value if it has been doing that.
+When evaluated it will make `Clock` node pass as an argument to stop updating its value if it has been doing that.
 Then return `0`.

 ---
 ### `clockRunning`